g1R87/shopping-api/README.md

-# In this api

-The back-end does all the heavy lifting like searching, sorting etc... while the front end only has to make http calls
+# testing MongoDB and mongoose

+Filter, search and sort through products with the use of mongoose and mongodb querries in this api

-Filtering(name, company and other)
+-Filtering(name, company and other)
-Sorting(ascending and descending)
+-Sorting(ascending and descending)
+-Searching using regex

+in reference to hackernews's search api